karan1866/buoyancy/README.md

 buoyancy
 ========

-Thanks to buoyancy, we are 0.13 kilograms lighter...
+Thanks to buoyancy, we are 0.13 kilograms lighter.